-If you are applying for home care through the state, you may be asked a bunch of personal care questions.
+If you are applying for home care through a Waiver program, you may be asked a bunch of questions.
 Your answers are VERY important.

 What is Personal Care?